 In aerospace, DMLM has been used to fabricate parts for jet engines and other airplane parts.
 For example, Fortune highlighted how GE is printing fuel nozzles for its CFM LEAP engines using this technology.
 Thanks additive’s ability to produce complex geometric structures, the design of the 3D-printed fuel nozzle reduces 20 traditionally fabricated parts down to just one.

 Electron Beam Melting (EBM) Process

-Electron beam melting (EBM) is a powder bed fusion technology that melts metal powder through the use of a beam of electrons gathered and focused by electromagnetic coils.
+Electron beam melting (EBM) is another form of powder bed fusion technology and additive manufacturing process, through which metal powder is melted by of a beam of electrons gathered and focused by electromagnetic coils.
 Given the inherent nature of the 3000-watt electron gun, the process must be carried out in a vacuum chamber.
 EBM is used to print sophisticated parts and components of many kinds, including those that supply the aerospace and medical industries.

 In the medical industry, EBM technology is used to fabricate one-of-a-kind orthopedic implants.
 The EBM process yields objects with slightly rough surfaces, so some machining is appropriate when smooth surfaces are stipulated.
 However, the rough surface is actually an advantage when fabricating implants because it promotes bone-in growth.

 High-quality mechanical properties are achieved, in part due to temperature consistency that strengthens fused layers.
 EBM machines use titanium alloys to produce parts for high-temperature, high-stress aerospace applications.